 Joseph Dobson (1801 – 1864) began trading as a confectioner at 75 Paradise Street, Liverpool from 1834.
 Using the maiden name of his wife, he commenced trade as Barker & Dobson.

-In 1861 Joseph Dobson was declared bankrupt.
-One of the trustees of the estate was George Bassett, confectioner of Sheffield.
+Joseph Dobson was declared bankrupt in 1861.
+One of the trustees of the estate was George Bassett (1818 – 1886), confectioner of Sheffield.

-By 1870 Barker & Dobson was based at 6 Duke Street.
+Barker & Dobson was based at 6 Duke Street by 1870.
 Their main business was in imported French confectionery.

-In 1889 the business was taken over by Henry Dobson Jacobson (1867 – 1961), a grandson of Joseph Barker.
+Tthe business was taken over by Henry Dobson Jacobson (1867 – 1961), a grandson of Joseph Barker, in 1889.
 Jacobson was to prove the impetus behind the subsequent growth of the company.

 The firm relocated to Hope Street and began to manufacture confectionery for themselves.

-Barker & Dobson needed more capital to expand, and was incorporated as a public company in 1919.
+To fund expansion, Barker & Dobson was incorporated as a public company from 1919.

-By 1924 premises had been established at London as well as Liverpool.
+Premises had been established at London as well as Liverpool by 1924.

-In 1926 a disused tram depot on Whitefield Road, Liverpool was acquired and converted into a factory.
+A disused tram depot on Whitefield Road, Liverpool was acquired and converted into a factory in 1926.

-In 1928 Barker & Dobson had a authorised share capital of £500,000.
+Barker & Dobson had a authorised share capital of £500,000 by 1928.
 There were factories at Franklin Place and Whitefield Road.
 There were branches in Manchester and Birmingham.
 Over 1,200 people were employed.

 The managing directors were H D Jacobson and Percy Isidore Jacobson (1873 – 1961), grandsons of the founder, although H D Jacobson appears to have been the senior partner.

 The company was acquired by Scribbans-Kemp in 1952.
 Barker & Dobson was profitable, but the firm had been struggling to meet demand for its products, and required an increase in capital.
-By 1955 Scribbans-Kemp had built Barker & Dobson a new factory and new offices.
+Scribbans-Kemp had built Barker & Dobson a new factory and new offices by 1955.